The Ultimate HIIT Workout With Weights For An Intense Session

 #3: Use Your Muscles

-It may sound obvious, but when using weights in a HIIT workout, resist the urge to wildly swing the weights or rely on momentum and gravity to do the work of lifting and lowering for you.
+It may sound obvious, but when using weights in a HIIT workout, resist the urge to wildly swing the weights or rely on momentum and gravity to do the lifting and lowering for you.

 #4: Pick Your Interval Lengths